jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 # CloneSquad, an AWS EC2 Pet Autoscaler

-CloneSquad tool provides Elasticity to **Pet** EC2 instances: A single CloneSquad deployment can manage one **autoscaled** main fleet and any amount of *manually* scaled subfleets.
+CloneSquad ServerLess tool provides Elasticity to **Pet** EC2 instances: A single CloneSquad deployment can manage one **autoscaled** main fleet and any amount of *manually* scaled subfleets.

 Per design, CloneSquad only performs start and stop on existing EC2 instances (i.e. it never creates or terminates instances): It uses a small set of tags to identify which EC2 instances are under its control.